Lenox Hill Hospital: 19th century

-20th century: rename to Lenox Hill Hospital
+20th century

 In July 1918, the German Hospital was renamed Lenox Hill Hospital, tying it to the Lenox Hill section of the Upper East Side, in an effort to distance the institution from America's enemy in World War I. A movement in 1925 to restore the hospital to its former name, to appeal to potential donors of German descent, was eventually rejected by the board of trustees.
-It was said at the time that about 95 percent of the doctors, nurses and other employees of the hospital spoke German.
+It was said at the time that about 95 percent of the doctors, nurses, and other employees of the hospital spoke German.

 The hospital rejected a proposed merger with Columbia University in February 1919.

-In April 1931, the hospital completed a new $2.5 million 11-story building, with a facade made of light brick with limestone trim, on the 76th Street side of the hospital, replacing two apartment houses and several workshops.
-In December 1931, Winston Churchill was hospitalized there for treatment of injuries suffered when he was run-over by a car after failing to look left when crossing Fifth Avenue.
-The pioneering children's division, founded by Dr. Abraham Jacobi, was housed on the 11th floor, with other patient rooms on the fourth through ninth floors, and operating rooms on the 10th floor.
-Another two-story building, containing a ward service, lecture hall and swimming pool, was added next to the main building on the 76th Street side in 1936, at a cost of $150,000.
+In April 1931, the hospital completed a new $2.5 million, 11-story building, with a facade made of light brick with limestone trim, on the 76th Street side of the hospital.
+The new building replaced two apartment houses and several workshops.
+In December 1931, Winston Churchill was hospitalized there for treatment of injuries suffered when he was hit by a car after failing to look left when crossing Fifth Avenue.
+The pioneering children's division, founded by Dr. Abraham Jacobi, was housed on the 11th floor, with other patient rooms on the 4th through 9th floors, and operating rooms on the 10th floor.
+Another two-story building, containing a ward service, lecture hall, and swimming pool, was added next to the main building on the 76th Street side in 1936, at a cost of $150,000.

 By 1939, the hospital had annually treated 12,115 patients with bed care, and another 23,099 visited the dispensary for treatment.
 Adding accident room patients, the hospital treated over 53,000 people in 1939.
-Because some care was given for free or part-pay, the hospital often ran an operating deficit, just as it did in 1939, when it lost $163,029, down a loss of over $200,000 the previous year, 1938.
+Because some care was given for free or part-pay, the hospital often ran an operating deficit, just as it did in 1939, when it lost $163,029, down a loss of over $200,000 the previous year, in 1938.
 The hospital's operating loss grew to $284,692 in 1945, which was then a record high.
 Due to a lack of funds, an anticipated additional new building was delayed for over 20 years, when the Second Century Development Program, designed to raise $10 million, was led by the hospital's president, James Wickersham.